Ministry of Care and Companionship

 Dying with Christ, Living with Hope

-The Christian Medical and Dental Association Canada will host a spring series of their Dying with Christ - Living with Hope session.
-This program presents a hope-filled perspective on a universal experience.
-Led by theologians and healthcare professionals, the series explores timeless insights into suffering, grief, dying, the duty to care, and how dying with Christ is attainable for everyone.
+Dying with Christ – Living with Hope is a hope-filled program that speaks to one of the most universal human experiences.
+Led by theologians and healthcare professionals, this series offers meaningful insight into suffering, grief, dying, the duty to care, and how we can enter more deeply into the Christian hope of dying with Christ.